chenlab-uva/InteractiveRelatednessPlots/README.md

 # InteractivePlot_KING
-This repository is for the interactive plot from KING
+This repository is for the interactive plots from KING